ExpressionEngine/ExpressionEngine-User-Guide/docs/development/actions.md

 # Actions

-TIP: If your working with an existing add-on we recommend you start with [Modernizing add-ons](development/modernizing-existing-add-ons.md)
+TIP: If you are working with an existing add-on, we recommend you start with [Modernizing add-ons](development/modernizing-existing-add-ons.md)

 [TOC]